tapjs/tapjs/README.md

       t.end() // but it must match the plan!
     })

-Node-tap is actually a collection of several packages, any of which may be mixed and matched however you please.
+Node-tap is actually a collection of several modules, any of which may be mixed and matched however you please.

 If you don't like this test framework, and think you can do much much